Arthaey/htaccess-monitor/README.md

 ## Run manually

-The script takes no options.
+The script only requires that `$HOME` be set.
 Just run it from anywhere.
-It only requires that `$HOME` is set.

 ## Via cron